itswadesh/anne-docs/admin-user-manual.md

 ### Blogs

 - A blog is a discussion or informational of store features.
-- From your admin panel go to Utilities → Blogs in sidebar.
+- In sidebar, go to Utilities → Blogs.
 - You will see the list of blogs here.

 <center><img src="./anne/blogs.png"></center>